 - It’s packed with gorgeous flavors and great textures!
 The crunchy veggies combined with juicy sweet summer tomatoes tossed in a tangy, zesty Greek Lemon Vinaigrette is to die for.
 And that crumbled feta to top it off.
 THAT crumbled feta.
 OMG YES PLEASE.

-- If you are taking this to a picnic or cookout or party, you can set it out in room temperature for hours and it will still taste yummy.
+- If you are taking Greek Cucumber Salad to a picnic or cookout or party, you can set it out in room temperature for hours and it will still taste yummy.
 WINNING.

 How to make Greek Cucumber Salad